MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/add-and-customize-visualizations-model-driven.md

 1. Select **Save and Close**.

-The **Number of employees by account** chart is now displayed in the app designer chart list.
+The **Number of employees by account** chart is now displayed in the app designer list of charts available for the account table.

 ## View your visualization in your model-driven app